johannescastner/wordpress-ipynb-git-bridge/README.md

 - Cache has to be reset manually by clearing wp-content/uploads/ipynb-media/*
 - raw.githubusercontent.com caches files for 5 minutes, making manual clearing the cache after an update inconvenient
 - When images are removed from a notebook that has been optimized previously, corresponding .webp files can become orphant.
 Fix this by periodically clearing ipynb-media directory.
+- Titles must be unique since slugs depend on them

 ### Built using...
 Inspired by https://github.com/gis-ops/wordpress-markdown-git